zmn-hamid/Godot-WDebugger/README.md

 # License

 This project is licensed under the GNU General Public License (GPL) v3.
-You are free to use, modify, and distribute it, but any derivative work must also be open source and released under the same license.
-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) for full terms.
-**Disclaimer**: If your derivative work is a game, you're free to use this plugin for its intended usage which is debugging, meaning it falls under MIT license.
+See [LICENSE](LICENSE) for full terms.